Design-Dude/ddLocale/README.md

 			*/
 		},
-		success: function (err) { // ddLocale is now ready for use },
+		success: function (err) { // ddLocale is now ready for use
+			// resume initialisation scripts
+		},
 		failed: function (err) { // something went wrong
 		},
 		menu: {
-			domId: 'language', // id of dom node where language menu will be triggered
+			domId: "language", // id of dom-node where language menu will be triggered
-			button: '', // long, short or some translation key
+			button: "", // "long" title, "short" language code or some translation "key"
-			menu: 'center' // className for the dropdown menu },
+			menu: "center" // optional, className for the dropdown menu },
-		cultures: [ _// all available languages_
+		cultures: [ // all available languages
 			{
 				code: "en",
 				title: "English"